 Patient and public representatives, clinicians and other subject matter experts are also part of the committees to ensure different views are considered when operating CADRE and access to the datasets.

-As new CADRE sites come on board, we will add the organisations involved in their local governance and Data Access Committees.
+As new CADRE sites come on board, we will add the organisations involved in their local governance and Data Access Committees, which will follow the same structure as CADRE-Cambridge’s one outlined above.

 There will be an opportunity to “federate” databases in CADRE.
-“Federating” means that researchers can analyse data from CADREs in different regions without the need to pool all the data together.
-The technology which CADRE uses allows for “privacy-preserving federated analytics” – this enables researchers to generate anonymous outputs of their analyses, without the need to transfer identifiable patient-level data outside of a third-party provider’s environment.
+“Federating” means that researchers can analyse data from CADRE databases in different regions without the need to pool all the data together.
+The technology which CADRE uses allows for “privacy-preserving federated analytics” – this enables researchers to generate anonymous outputs of their analyses, meaning it cannot be linked back to individuals, without the need to transfer identifiable patient-level data outside of a third-party provider’s environment.

 This approach will help to:

-Because federated analysis (which involves analysing multiple datasets) can be carried out between different CADREs (or other databases, for example), we need to have accountable organisations at federation level – i.e., an organisation which would oversee how people’s data is used across the entire CADRE network.
+Because federated analysis (which involves analysing multiple datasets) can be carried out between different CADRE databases (or other databases, for example), we need to have accountable organisations at federation level – i.e., a body which would oversee how people’s data is used across the entire CADRE network.

-To do this, a Data Federation Governance Group (DFGG) will oversee data processing between two or more research environments, including CADRE, according to the Data Federation Framework and ensuring that all data protection laws, confidentiality rules, and ethical practices for health data sharing are followed.
+To do this, a CADRE Data Federation Governance Group (DFGG) will make strategic decisions according to the Data Federation Framework and ensure that all data protection laws, confidentiality rules, and ethical practices for health data sharing are followed, aiming to promote cooperation between the local SDEs.

-The Data Federation Governance Group includes representatives of:
+The CADRE Data Federation Governance Group includes representatives of each CADRE database (or SDE) within CADRE, namely:

 • Any other trusted research environment that joins the federated CADRE network